Basement floor cracks and drainage issues

 Most basement floors and slabs are not structural components, depending on your area and local building codes the basement floors are poured over soil without reinforcement.
 The concrete thickness may also vary from area to area and be as little as 2 inches thick.
 It is very likely to have cracks in your basement floor and most are nonstructural issues many factors come into play to be the cause of settling, cracking and floor heaving.

-The most common problem with basement floors is the moisture or the water level beneath the floor if the water level below the floor is allowed to saturate any Clay or soil below the slab this can cause the soil to swell and cause the to heave up.
+The most common problem with basement floors is the moisture or the water level beneath the floor if the water level below the floor is allowed to saturate any Clay or soil below the slab this can cause the soil to swell and cause it to heave up.
 Water levels below basement floors if not controlled by weeping tile or drainage systems can also cause water buildup under slabs and footings, it is very common for a homeowner to look for a solution for basement floor cracks without solving the real problem.

 Factors to consider when dealing with floor cracks:

 1. Does the foundation have a working weeping tile or drainage system?

 A working weeping tile system is very important to help control water level before it gets under the slab, some older houses used clay drain tiles that over time have collapsed or been crushed from settling and some even older houses have no drain tile system of any kind.
 Typically houses with a drain tile system will have a trap or a cleanout that can be inspected to make sure that the back-flow preventer flap is not simply stuck shut.
 New houses can also have problems from poorly installed weeping tile to weeping tile that has been crushed by the backfill during construction and another issue with some new houses built in a hurry that the weeping tile was simply not installed deep enough or deeper than the exit into the sump pit.
 This prevents the weeping tile from draining.